The 20 Best Congenital Aplastic Anemia Doctors in The United States

 English, German

-Markus Grompe is a Pediatrics specialist and a Medical Genetics provider in Portland, Oregon.
+Markus Grompe is a Pediatrics specialist and a Medical Genetics provider practicing medicine in Portland, Oregon.
 Dr. Grompe is rated as an Elite provider by MediFind in the treatment of Congenital Aplastic Anemia.
-His top areas of expertise are Congenital Aplastic Anemia, Tyrosinemia Type 1, Phenylketonuria (PKU), Islet Cell Transplantation, and Hepatectomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Congenital Aplastic Anemia, Tyrosinemia Type 1, Phenylketonuria (PKU), Islet Cell Transplantation, and Hepatectomy.

 Elite in Congenital Aplastic Anemia